-Multiply the amount on line 50 by your Arizona percentage from line 27 and enter the result.
+Multiply the amount on line 50 by your Arizona income ratio from line 27 and enter the result.

-For Active Duty Military Personnel Only: If you were on active duty in Arizona during 2014, but you were a resident of another state, you must prorate these exemptions.
+For Active Duty Military Personnel Only: If you were on active duty in Arizona during 2015, but you were a resident of another state, you must prorate these exemptions.